Special Olympics BC-Mission Fall and Winter Registration

 Hi everyone!
-Spring sports are starting in April!
+Fall and Winter sports are starting soon!

 Then fill it out and save it again when you are finished.

-Once you have finished the registration form, send it back to me by email attachment.
+Once you have finished the registration form, send it to Jennifer Burns by email attachment.

 If you have any questions, please ask me!